2014–15 Euro Hockey Tour

 The 2014–15 Euro Hockey Tour was the 19th season of Euro Hockey Tour.
-It started on 6 November 2014 and finished on 25 April 2015.
+It started on 6 November 2014 and ended on 25 April 2015.
 A total of 24 games were played, with each team playing 12 games.
-The season consists of the Karjala Tournament, the Channel One Cup, and three rounds of double headers.
+The season consisted of the Karjala Tournament, the Channel One Cup, and three rounds of double headers.
 An interrupted game between Sweden and Finland on 6 February 2015 did not count towards the final standings and was not replayed.
 Sweden won the tournament.